Realization of "ER=EPR": Introduction

 The most important quantity that describes the degree of quantum entanglement is the entanglement entropy.
 For an entangled pure state $\rho$, the entanglement entropy of a subsystem $A$ is defined as the von Neumann entropy

 where the reduced density matrix $\rho_{A}$ is obtained by tracing out the complement region $A^{c}$, $\rho_{A}=\mathrm{Tr}_{A^{c}}\rho$.
-In QFT, as $A$ and its complement $A^c$ are contiguous, the entanglement entropy $S_\mathrm{adj}(A:A^c)$ is UV divergent due to the very intense entanglement between neighboring fields.
+In QFT, when $A$ and its complement $A^c$ are contiguous, more specifically $\partial A \cap \partial A^c \not= 0$ \footnote{We appreciate the anonymous referee for pointing out this.}, the entanglement entropy $S_\mathrm{adj}(A:A^c)$ is UV divergent due to the very intense entanglement between neighboring fields.
 The subscript ``adj'' stands for adjacent configuration.
 The asymptotic property of $S_\mathrm{adj}(A:A^c)$ makes extracting spacetime geometry very hard \cite{Wang:2017ele,Wang:2018vbw,Wang:2018jva}, if not completely impossible.

-On the other hand, for UV-complete theories, UV divergences should arise as limits of well-defined regular quantities, rather than being intrinsic ingredients of the theory itself.
-Since an adjacent configuration is obviously a simple limit of a disjoint configuration, and the entanglement entropy $S_\mathrm{disj}(A:B)$ between disjoint regions should be finite, investigating disjoint configurations becomes a necessity.
-We use subscript ``disj'' to denote the disjoint configuration.
-Another intrinsic motive of studying disjoint configurations is provided by the Reeh-Schlieder theorem which shows that any two subregions in a QFT are entangled \cite{Reeh:1961ujh,Witten:2018zxz}.
+On the other hand, for UV-complete theories such as CFTs, UV divergences should arise as limits of well-defined regular quantities, rather than being intrinsic ingredients of the theory itself.
+To this end, let us consider the annulus CFT$_2$ in Figure \ref{fig:density} where the entangled regions $A$ and $B$ are disjoint, i.e. $\partial A \cap \partial A^c = 0$.
+It is crucial that the Euclidean temporal direction is upward.
+This is clearly a pure state with the total density matrix $\rho =|\psi\rangle \langle\psi|$.
+After tracing out $B$, we get the reduced density matrix $\rho_{A}=\mathrm{Tr}_{B}\rho$.
+The entanglement entropy $S_\mathrm{disj}(A:B)$ is then as usual defined by eq. (\ref{eq:S}).
+We use the subscript ``disj'' to denote such disjoint configurations.

+More precisely, for a planar configuration, \(S_{\rm disj}(A:B)\) is defined through the subtraction/annular construction.
+For a pair of disjoint regions \(A,B\), one removes the complementary regions \(C,D\) in the Euclidean path integral.
+The resulting annular geometry prepares a pure state \(|\psi_{AB}\rangle\) on \(\Sigma_{AB}=A\cup B\), where \(A\) and \(B\) are disjoint but complementary.
+We then define

+When the pair \(A,B\) is embedded in a larger system, such as the TFD configuration below, \(B\) is therefore not meant to be the complement of \(A\) in the full Cauchy slice.
+The equivalence between this annular definition and the mixed-state/subtraction interpretation was explained in detail in the appendix of Ref.~\cite{Jiang:2024hjz}.